 A March 25,1940 tasting of liqueurs and brandies at the Waldorf-Astoria included a sizeable range of Cognac and other French brandies, but France had not yet fallen.

-A similar tasting in November, 1941 still included one Cognac, Hennessey’s, and a “Bellows Imported Brandy” – source not stated.
+A similar tasting in November, 1941 still included a Cognac from Hennessey, and a “Bellows Imported Brandy” – source not stated.
 Of the latter the notes stated “… it lacks, perhaps, the austerity and grandeur of great natural Cognacs …”.

 The November, 1941 tasting included a five-year-old Park & Tilford bourbon, a “blend of straight bourbons” – the first time bourbon appeared in a Society tasting judging by the available published menus.
 One can see how the war encouraged looking in one’s backyard for spirituous alternatives of quality.

 By October 1942 a “red table wine” tasting at the Hotel Pierre featured an extensive California selection, some wines from Ohio, and even a few from New York State.
-Only Chile was represented for the offshore: a 1934 Cabernet Sauvignon.
+Only Chile, perhaps for the first time, was represented from offshore: a 1934 Cabernet Sauvignon.

 By focusing on California’s best dry wines in default of the usual suspects being available, the Society helped create the interest in quality domestic wine that grew steadily after WW II.